-- High interest rate: The Secured Mastercard from Capital One has a relatively high-interest rate.
+- High interest rate: The Capital One Platinum Secured has a relatively high-interest rate.
 That means you’ll pay a lot in interest if you carry a balance from month to month.
 On the flip side, if you pay off your charges in full each month, Capital One won’t charge you any interest at all.

 - Low maximum credit limit: A $1,000 credit limit isn't much.
 You could get a higher credit limit with competing cards.

-According to The Balance’s analysis of credit card interest rates, average credit card interest rates stood at 20.23%, as of November 2020.
-The average interest rate for secured cards for the same month was 20.14%.
+According to The Balance’s analysis of credit card interest rates, average credit card interest rates stood at 20.28%, as of January 2021.
+The average interest rate for secured cards was about the same 20.29%.

 This isn’t a rewards card, but it does offer one perk under the general Capital One umbrella that you might find useful:

-Capital One has a solid reputation for customer service.
-According to a 2020 J.D.
-Power study, it ranked about average among the biggest credit card issuers.
-It scored 808 points out of 1,000, just below the industry average of 810.
+Capital One has a decent reputation for customer service.
+In the J.D.
+Power 2020 U.S. Credit Card Satisfaction Study, it ranked fifth out of 11 national credit card issuers.
+It scored 808 points, just below the average of 810.